theelderemo/cortexai/featureplans.md

     * **Content Discovery Module:** Integrate tools for finding hidden files and directories (inspired by `dirb`/`gobuster`).

 * **Centralized Issue Management**
-    * **Vulnerability Database:** Log every identified vulnerability within the project file, including details like URL, parameter, severity, CWE, and evidence.
+    * **Vulnerability Database:** Agent should auto log every identified vulnerability within the project file, including details like URL, parameter, severity, CWE, and evidence.
     * **Issue Tracking:** Allow users to manually add, edit, and filter findings.
 Track the status of each issue (e.g., New, Confirmed, False Positive, Remediated).
     * **Evidence Locker:** Automatically capture and link the exact HTTP request/response pairs that triggered a vulnerability finding.